 The open design of a platform feeder allows you to feed the birds a variety of foods, including nuts, fruit, and seeds of any size.

-Larger birds are more likely to use platform feeders, as are as those species that don't feel comfortable hanging off a perch to eat.
+Larger birds are more likely to use platform feeders, as are those species that don't feel comfortable hanging off a perch to eat.

 It's very easy to feed birds on a platform feeder.
 You simply pour the seed on the platform; there are no lids or hatches to open.